rahulp45/Text-Classification/README.md

 Input Data Format:
 -------------------------
-- A file whose sentences labeled as 'yes' or 'no' after every sentence.
+- A CSV file whose sentences labeled as 'yes' or 'no' after every sentence.
 (see sampleInput.csv)

 How to run: